eman383/OrderFlow/README.md

 ## Page-by-Page Architecture

-I built **10 distinct templates**, each with its own scoped stylesheet.
+The frontend architecture relies on 10 distinct templates, each with its own scoped stylesheet.
 No bloated global CSS — every page loads only what it needs.

 | Page | Purpose | Design Focus |
 |---|---|---|